 - Lifeline – 0800 543 354 or free text 4357 (HELP)

 - 0800 What's Up - 0800 942 8787 (run by Barnardos for children and young people)

 - Youthline – 0800 376 633 or free text 234

-For support reach out to:
+For other support you can reach out to:

 - Women’s Refuge National Helpline: 0800 REFUGE/0800 733 843